tgentry300/backend-epithet-generator/instructions/sprint_a.md

 pip show <package-name>
 ```
 1. Use pip to discover the versions of packages that were installed with pipenv in the previous step.
-    - these are the project's requirements a.k.a dependencies
+    - These are the project's requirements a.k.a dependencies
-    - all other installed packages are transitive dependencies required by project dependencies
+    - All other installed packages are transitive dependencies required by project dependencies
 2. Use the version matching [clause](https://www.python.org/dev/peps/pep-0440/#version-specifiers) to pin the exact version
-of these packages in Pipenv
+of these packages in Pipenv.

 ## Structuring Projects
 There are many ways to structure Flask applications, but not all project structures are equal.
 We will start the Epithet